MarselScheer/projectPlan/README.md

 ![](README-gantt-1.png)<!-- -->

-Note that currently the number of days the end date of a task is away from the corresponding deadline is not adjusted for weekends, for instance *T3* ends on Thrusday and the deadline is on the following Monday.
-This will be improved in the near future.
+Note that the number of days the end date of a task is away from the corresponding deadline is adjusted for weekends, for instance *T3* will be done by Thrusday night and the deadline is on the following Monday.
+Hence, there is one day left, i.e. Friday, before the deadline is reached.

 ## Other packages for visualization